 Nowadays and throughout human history, turtles have been described as symbols of longevity and the ability to survive.
 And because of their wrinkly appearance, we connect them to virtues that are normally connected with the elderly, such as patience, wisdom, and groundedness.

-As a spirit animal, the turtle teaches us to take things slowly and not to rush it.
+As a spirit animal, the turtle teaches us to take things slowly and not rush them.
 We should prefer slower and steady growth instead of rapid rises that come with ups and downs.
 Interestingly, the early Christians viewed the turtle as the symbol of opposing, evil forces (although the symbolism of turtles in Christianity is very different today!)

 8 Symbolisms of Turtles

 Here’s what the turtle symbolizes to us today.

 Turtles move around slowly, and we could say that their motto is: “You come far by going slowly.”
 That motto is true in so many different areas of our lives, too.
 Patience is an important but scarce virtue nowadays.
 We tend to rush things and expect results overnight without necessarily waiting patiently instead.